cemac/jupyterhub_on_azure/ubuntu_setup/README.md

 2. Alter settings and set number of users e.g. 42
 3. Running ./gen_users.sh creates random passwords for 42 training users and 1 instructor
   unless set otherwise.
 You will now have all the user accounts on the machine.
+4. Linux groups: To use jupyter hub server a jupyterhub group is created and the users are added to that group.
+5. The instructor is added to an addtional instructor group

+## Section 3 - backups

+The disks were mounted by IT at /storage backup and earthdata

 ## Next Step ##